GarryOne/webrtc-testing-connection/README.md

 I've took the below example and slightly modified the script to turn it from stdin/stdout to a HTTP Server so that I can use from my JS app https://github.com/pion/example-webrtc-applications/tree/master/play-from-disk-h264

-There you can see that I've took a a sample video (`play-from-disk-h264/video.mp4`) and running some `ffmpeg` commands I've generated the `output.h264` and `output.ogg` which are used for streaming (simulating a camera stream)
+Following the tutorial, I've took a a sample video (`play-from-disk-h264/video.mp4`) and by running some `ffmpeg` commands I've generated the `output.h264` and `output.ogg` which are used for streaming (simulating a camera stream)

 # TODOs